 Cost is a big factor in the childcare search.
 The amount families must spend for quality care varies widely depending on their location, hours needed, and a caregiver’s duties, experience, education and special skills or training.
 Our first recommendation is to review your income and expenses and calculate a figure that feels comfortable to invest.
 (That’s right—it’s helpful to consider childcare an investment rather than an expense; after all, the right care will provide peace of mind, the ability for you to continue your career and early education for your kids).
 Once you compare the cost of your options, you’ll have important information to factor into your decision.

 Daycare centers provide the opportunity for children to interact with others; but they lack the one-on-one, consistent care an au pair or nanny provide.
-Au pairs and nannies act as a consistent presence and provide one-on-one attention but there is less opportunity for socialization.
+Au pairs and nannies act as a consistent presence and provide one-on-one attention but there are fewer built-in opportunities for socialization.
 With a nanny share or family daycare, your children are at least spending time with one (or a few) more children.
-And families with their own au pairs or nannies can set up opportunities for socialization through playgroups and playdates but it takes more effort.
+And families with their own au pairs or nannies can set up opportunities for socialization through playgroups and playdates, but it takes more effort.

 In an ideal scenario, your childcare solution won’t add undue inconvenience to your already busy life.
 When considering daycares, make sure your options are close by (think of it like you would your gym—is it convenient enough that you can easily get there on your way to and from work?)
 If you want to skip the inconvenience and stress of pick-up and drop-offs altogether consider an au pair, nanny or willing family member.

-It is also worth mentioning that compared with children who stay at home with mom, dad or another caregiver, babies who attend large daycare centers before age 2½ come down with more respiratory bugs and ear infections during their early preschool years .9 Another study estimates that parents who send an infant to daycare should expect him or her to fall ill an average of nine to ten times a year.10 If daycare is your preference it would be wise to think about a plan of action in case you end up with a sick child who needs to stay home.
+It is also worth mentioning that compared with children who stay at home with mom, dad or another caregiver, babies who attend large daycare centers before age 2.5 come down with more respiratory bugs and ear infections during their early preschool years .
+Another study estimates that parents who send an infant to daycare should expect him or her to fall ill an average of nine to ten times a year.10 If daycare is your preference it would be wise to have a back-up plan in mind in case you end up with a sick child who needs to stay home.
 If you rely on an au pair, nanny or family member for coverage, you don’t have to worry as much about your children getting sick, but what happens if your provider isn’t feeling well?
 Nearly half of all families who employ nannies offer paid sick days and of those that do, most limit the number to five.
-Au pairs aren’t allowed a designated number of sick days, but you will still need to pay them their weekly stipend and find someone else to watch the kids.
+According to program regulations, au pairs are entitled to take the time they need to recover from illness and are paid their weekly stipend while doing so.

-QUESTION #5: Could you use some help around the house?
-What about an extra driver?
-Or someone to help the kids with homework?
+5: Could you use some help around the house?

-Having a childcare provider who can pitch in on household duties is big bonus for many families.
-Of course, daycare centers can’t help in that department but au pairs and nannies can be asked to help out at home.
+Having a childcare provider who can pitch in to help with household duties is big bonus for many families.
+Of course, daycare centers can’t offer that support, but au pairs and nannies can assist with chores at home.
 According to U.S. State Department guidelines, au pairs can be asked to help with household chores related to the children including laundry, meal preparation and room clean-up.
-As far as a nanny or family member goes, you can ask her to complete any household tasks she’s willing to take on (although it may cost you more money).
-Au pairs, nannies and family members can also fill in as the family chauffeur and help school-aged kids with homework.
+Nannies and family member can be asked to complete household tasks they’re willing to take on (although it may cost you more money).
+Au pairs, nannies and family members can also drive children to lessons, games and activities and help school-aged kids with homework.

-Some childcare arrangements take a long time to set up while others can be made relatively quickly.
-So the number of options you have will depend on how soon you need care.
-If you are thinking of going the daycare center route, be aware that the best ones fill up quickly, and they can have extensive waiting lists—some as long as a year or more.
+Some childcare arrangements take a long time to secure while others can be put in place relatively quickly.
+If you’re considering daycare, be aware that the most popular ones fill up quickly, and they can have extensive waiting lists—some as long as a year or more.
 Competition for spots is even more fierce for parents with infants and for those who live in urban areas.
 For this reason, it’s a good idea to inquire and add your name to several lists early on even if you are still shopping around.
-Typically, there is less of a wait for a spot in a family-run daycare but those still have limited availability in many areas.
+Typically, there is less of a wait for a spot in a family-run daycare but they still have limited availability in many areas.

 If you’re on the hunt for a nanny, finding the right match can happen quickly or it may take more time, depending on your needs.
 Using a reputable agency or online service and asking for recommendations from your network of friends and family will help speed the process along.
-Setting up a nanny share takes more time because in addition to finding the right nanny, you have to find a family who is close by, looking for the same hours of coverage, and who shares the same parenting philosophies you do.
-It’s like fitting three pieces of a puzzle together vs two.
+Setting up a nanny share typically takes longer because, in addition to finding the right nanny, you’ll be on the hunt for a family who lives close by, needs similar hours of coverage, and who shares the same parenting philosophies you do.
+It’s like fitting three pieces of a puzzle together versus two.

 Are you impressed with the environment your local daycare centers or family daycare provide?
 Are you happy to leave the activity planning up to someone else?
 Are you okay with the fact that your child will be cared for by a variety of different people during the week?
 Will you be fine with you child’s caregiver using their own approach to discipline your child?
-If you answered “yes”, center-based or family daycare may be a good choice for you.
+If you answered “yes” to these questions, center-based or family daycare may be a good choice for you.
 A good daycare center should be able to provide a clean, safe environment and a well-rounded schedule of activities that your child will be doing during the week.
 The education and training requirements for daycare workers vary by state, but quality daycare centers have minimum requirements for staff including high school diploma, childcare experience and a clean criminal background check.
 (It’s up to you to ensure the daycare center you choose has a strict screening policy in place.)

-On the other hand, if you want a little more control over what your children are doing (and watching and listening to) and who your child’s primary caregiver is.
+On the other hand you may want a little more control over what your children are doing (and watching and listening to) and who your child’s primary caregiver is.
 You might want your child to be cared for by someone with parenting philosophies that align with your own.
 In this case, an au pair, nanny or family member may be a better fit.
-With an au pair or nanny, you can be as specific as you want to be about the activities your child is engaged in and how they should be disciplined, praised, etc. Another advantage to someone caring for your children at home?
+With an au pair or nanny, you can be as specific about the activities your child is engaged in and how they should be disciplined, praised, etc. Another advantage to someone caring for your children at home?
 Your kids can play, rest and eat in their own familiar environment.

 Does exposing your children to other cultures appeal to you?
 Are you hopeful that your child will one day learn another language?
 Is it important that your children learn sensitivity to other cultures and heritages?
-If you answered “yes” to all of these questions, recognize that the au pair program allows your children to experience all of these things right in their own home.
+If you answered “yes” to all of these questions, recognize that the au pair program allows your children to experience all of these things right in your own home.
 Of course, there are other ways to raise culturally sensitive, multi-lingual children, but the advantage to accomplishing this through hosting an au pair is that it happens organically and at no extra cost to you.
-A nanny or nanny shares may also provide the opportunity for exposure to a different culture—it would be up to you to choose a provider with the right background.
+A nanny or nanny shares may also provide the opportunity for exposure to a different culture.

-While there are some families who welcome the idea of live-in help, a lot of parents will immediately say “no” to this question, opting instead for a live-out solution.
-Obviously, daycare centers and most nannies will satisfy a “live-out” criterion.
-The benefit of a live-out situation is that at the end of the day, you and your family have all the time alone you need and you don’t have to worry about another person’s feelings, habits and behavior.
+While there are some families who welcome the idea of live-in help, a lot of parents will immediately dismiss a live-in situation, for any number or reasons.
+Obviously, daycare centers and most nannies will satisfy a “live-out” criterion, and the benefit of a live-out situation is that at the end of the day, you and your family have all the time alone you need and you don’t have to worry about another person’s feelings, habits and behavior.